Local and Statewide Forms

 Your application case heading must be the same as the case documents you are filing.
 Complete the case heading and mark whether you are the Plaintiff/Petitioner or Defendant/Respondent.
 You must completely fill out the application.
 Do not leave any sections blank.
 Please indicate on your application if an answer is none or unknown.
 Date, sign, and print your name.

-If you are receiving public assistance, please include proof of your assistance with your application.
 Court staff will be available to review your application during the acceptance hours.
 If you are requesting to waive sheriff service fees, your request will be sent to a judge for review.
 This process may take up to seven business days.

 Linn County Family Law Resources

 Oregon Legal Aid